microsoft/BotBuilder-V3/en-us/node/builder/guides/core-concepts.md

 var bot = new builder.UniversalBot(connector);
 {% endhighlight %}

-The UniversalBot class implements all of logic to manage the bots’ conversations with users.
+The UniversalBot class implements all of logic to manage the bots' conversations with users.
 You can bind the UniversalBot to a variety of channels using connectors.
-For this guide we’ll just chat with the bot from a console window so we’ll use the ConsoleConnector class.
-In the future when you’re ready to deploy your bot to real channels you’ll want to swap out the ConsoleConnector for a ChatConnector configured with your bots App ID & Password  from the Bot Framework portal.
+For this guide we'll just chat with the bot from a console window so we'll use the ConsoleConnector class.
+In the future when you're ready to deploy your bot to real channels you'll want to swap out the ConsoleConnector for a ChatConnector configured with your bots App ID & Password  from the Bot Framework portal.

 Now that we have our bot & connector setup, we need to add a dialog to our newly created bot object.
 Bot Builder breaks conversational applications up into components called dialogs.
 If you think about building a conversational application in the way you'd think about building a web application, each dialog can be thought of as route within the conversational application.
 As users send messages to your bot the framework tracks which dialog is currently active and will automatically route the incoming message to the active dialog.
 For our HelloBot we'll just add single root '/' dialog that responds to any message with “Hello World”.